matplotlib/matplotlib/doc/devel/contributing.rst

 API changes
 -----------

-Generally, API consistency and stability are of great value.
-Therefore, API changes (e.g. Removals, Behavior Changes) should only be conducted if the resulting value is worth the effort.
-Deprecating an API before changing it (marking it as outdated) is therefore mandatory and done in accordance with a standard Deprecation procedure to prevent unexpected breaking of code that uses Matplotlib.
+API consistency and stability are of great value.
+Therefore, API changes (e.g. signature changes, behavior changes, removals) will only be conducted if the added benefit is worth the user effort for adapting.

+All API changes in Matplotlib have to be performed following the below deprecation process.
+This ensures that users are notified before the change will take effect and thus prevents unexpected breaking of code.

 - Definition of Deprecation
   - Deprecations are Announcements of future changes, stating that the status